theyashwanthsai/MREB/README.md

 ## Todo
+- [ ] Add async
+- [ ] Expand tasks from 25 to 120 for each category.
+- [ ] Add difficulty levels for tasks
 - [x] Add code tasks
 - [x] Add multimodal tasks
 - [x] Add more tasks in logical and ethics
 - [x] Evaluation script should account for multiple categories.
 - [x] Add readme for each category.
-- [ ] Blog must include graphs and charts along with leaderboards.
+- [x] Blog must include graphs and charts along with leaderboards.
 - [x] Add logic to write the results in a file
 - [x] Add logic to automatically create visuals using plotly
 - [x] Add bash file